RBritoX/NextLevelWeek-Starter-Ecoleta/README.md

 - [ ] **05/06/2020** - My extra

 ## ♻️ The Project:

-The Next Level Week of [RocketSeat](https://rocketseat.com.br/) came to replace the Omnistack Week, following better for all audiences, from beginners with HTML, CSS and JavaScript, to the most advanced with Node.js, React.js and React Native.<br>

 The application created in this first edition of NLW, was the **Ecoleta**.
 An application designed to help people find collection points efficiently.